 Along with your report, payment will be due.
 Amounts vary by state.
 In Oregon, for example, domestic corporations will owe $100 each year while foreign corporations will owe $275.
 In New York, the annual report payment is just $9.

 Yes.
-Corporations currently pay federal income tax at 21%.
-States can impose their own taxes on corporations, as well.
-The highest state corporate income tax rate is found in New Jersey at 11.5%.
+Corporations must pay federal income tax, and in many states, a state-imposed income tax as well.
 Corporations may also be subject to sales taxes, property taxes, and other state and local taxes.

 There is no tried and true “right” time to form a corporation.
-But as a general rule, the more profit and risk you’re dealing with, the more you should considering filing articles with the state.
+But as a general rule, the more profit and risk you’re dealing with, the greater the need for incorporation.
 You should also consider incorporating if you want to bring in investors.
-Since corporations are divided into shares of stock that can be sold, they tend to be a more attractive investment to outside parties than other business entities might be.
+Since corporate ownership is divided into shares of stock that can be sold, corporations tend to be a more attractive investment to outside parties than other business entities might be.

 How long it takes for your corporation to form depends on your how long your state takes to file Articles of Incorporation.
 Some online filings are processed immediately.
 Many states offer expediting options that take a few hours.
 Unexpedited filings in states like Maine and Pennsylvania can take weeks to process.